KandhikantiRohithGoud/Med-Catalog-Frontend/README.md

 # Start the development server
 npm start

 //Make sure your backend is running at https://med-catalog.onrender.com or update the API base URL in your Axios calls.

-## 📬 About Me
-Hi, I’m Kandhikanti Rohith Goud, an aspiring software engineer passionate about building real-world applications.
-Feel free to check out my GitHub or reach out if you'd like to collaborate!
-GitHub:@KandhikantiRohithGoud
----
-Let me know when you're ready for the backend README or want help adding screenshots.